CI/CD Integration & Automated Quality Gating

 - name: Run axe-core scan

 This configuration triggers on PR creation.
-It installs dependencies and executes a strict exit-code gate.
-The --exit flag forces the pipeline to fail if violations are detected.
-It prevents non-compliant merges.
+It builds the app, serves it locally, and executes a strict exit-code gate.
+The --exit flag forces the pipeline to fail if violations are detected, preventing non-compliant merges.
+Note that @axe-core/cli scans URLs, not local file paths — always serve the built output before scanning.

 Baseline Setup & Threshold Management

 Legacy codebases rarely pass strict a11y gates on first execution.
 Begin by running a comprehensive audit across staging and production mirrors.
-Capture current violation counts per severity level.
-Store them as immutable artifacts.
+Capture current violation counts per severity level and store them as immutable artifacts.

 Avoid immediate pipeline paralysis by applying incremental improvement targets.
-Progressive Threshold Management allows teams to tighten pass criteria over successive sprints.
-It prevents blocking critical releases during remediation phases.
+Progressive Threshold Management allows teams to tighten pass criteria over successive sprints, preventing blocking critical releases during remediation phases.

 Configure JSON artifact storage for historical tracking.
-Trend analysis reveals regression patterns.
-It highlights components requiring architectural refactoring.
+Trend analysis reveals regression patterns and highlights components requiring architectural refactoring.
+Feed those artifacts into Reporting, Dashboards & Violation Tracking to convert raw scan output into long-running compliance metrics.

 {